lpeterse/haskell-ssh/README.md

 # hssh

+## Introduction

+This library is a pure-Haskell implementation of the SSH2 protocol.

+## Features

+By now, only the server part has been implemented.
+It can be used to embed SSH servers into Haskell applications.

+Transport layer:

+- `ssh-ed25519` host keys.
+- Key exchange using the `curve25519-sha256@libssh.org` algorithm.
+- Encryption using the  `chacha20-poly1305@openssh.com` algorithm.
+- Rekeying fully supported and compatible with OpenSSH.

+Authentication layer:

+- User authentication with `ssh-ed25519` public keys.

+Connection layer:

+- Connection multiplexing.
+- Serving session requests (shell and exec) with user-supplied handlers.
+- Serving direct-tcpip requests with user-supplied handlers.

+Misc:

+- SSH private key file import (not encrypted yet).

 ## Dependencies

 - async
 - base
 - bytestring
 - cereal
 - containers
 - cryptonite
 - memory
 - stm
 - data-default

 ## Example server application